timoxley/columnify/Readme.md

 ### Filtering & Ordering Columns

-All properties are converted into columns by default, whether or not they exist on every object or not.
+By default, all properties are converted into columns, whether or not they exist on every object or not.

 To explicitly specify which columns to include, and in which order, supply a "columns" array: